 To create a clear path of the troubleshooting process, we will need to implement the workflow described in the following diagram:

 Step 1 – Get information about the character of the SPAM mail

-The most basic step is to get an essential information about the SPAM message.
-We will need to decide if the mail message is truly an SPAM message and if so, try to recognize the type of the SPAM.
+The most fundamental step is to get essential information about the SPAM message.
+We will need to decide if the mail message is truly a SPAM message and if so, try to recognize the type of the SPAM.
 Based on this information, we will need to choose the right “tools” for mitigating the SPAM.

 Step 2 – Block\Report SPAM mail

-When we deal with SPAM mail, we need to: try to block the SPAM mail by using the available option from the “Server Side” (Exchange Online and EOP) and the “Client side” (Outlook).
-The process of blocking the SPAM mail could be implemented as a combined operation of: using tools for filtering SPAM mail and other tools for reporting (send a sample of the SPAM mail) to the Microsoft team that manages the EOP infrastructure.
+When we deal with SPAM mail, we need to: try to block the SPAM mail by using the available option from the “Server Side” (Exchange Online and EOP) and the “Client-side” (Outlook).
+The process of blocking the SPAM mail could implement as a combined operation of – using tools for filtering SPAM mail and other tools for reporting (send a sample of the SPAM mail) to the Microsoft team that manages the EOP infrastructure.

 Step 3 – contact Office 365 support team

-In case that all of our effort failed and, the our recipient still getting SPAM mail, we can always contact the Office 365 support team and ask for help in our task of stopping the SPAM mail (most of the time, we will need to collect and send some sample SPAM mail so these mail items will be sent to the Microsoft team that mange the office mail security gateways.
+In case that all of our efforts failed and, our recipient still getting SPAM mail, we can always communicate with the Office 365 support team and ask for help in our task of stopping the SPAM mail.
+Most of the time, we will need to collect and send some sample SPAM mail, so these mail items sent to the Microsoft team that manage the office mail security gateways.